Fujifilm XF 35mm f2 Review

 Sharpness

-From my experience with this lens, the XF 35mm f2 has exceptional sharpness in the centre, I’m talking about impressive level sharpness, where it gives the more expensive counterparts a run for its money.
+From my experience, the XF 35mm f2 has exceptional sharpness in the centre, I’m talking about impressive level of sharpness, where it gives the more expensive counterparts a run for its money.
 The corners has noticeable softness to it, but since I primarily shoot portrait, it is more than adequate for my use.

 Stopping the lens down to f2.8, and you immediately ripe the benefit of both centre and corner sharpness being enhanced.
-By f4-f5.6 and you’re hitting maximum lens sharpness, before a slow degradation due to diffraction, but I will say, unless I’m pixel peeping, which I don’t do often at all, it won’t be an issue, and never thought to myself “Man, I wish I hadn’t shot this at f11” etc.
+By f4-f5.6 and you’re hitting maximum lens sharpness, before a slow degradation due to diffraction, but I will say, unless I’m pixel peeping, which I don’t often do at all, so it won’t be an issue in most application, unless corner sharpness is important to you at the fastest aperture.

 Bokeh